pushpa32/pushpa32/README.md

 <p align="center">I am a Full-Stack Developer.
 I have a great passion for bulding softwares, learning languages, frameworks and new technologies.
 In addition to that, I enjoy designing websites and bringing them to life with CSS.</p>

 <img align="right" src="https://media2.giphy.com/media/bGgsc5mWoryfgKBx1u/giphy.gif?cid=790b76112be03f92de5e356ca9c83066f76d54710feb3b75&rid=giphy.gif&ct=g">

+- 🎓 I have a **Master's degree** in Computer Applicaiton (MCA).
+Obtained from Cotton University, India.
 - 🎓 I have a **Bachelor's degree** in Computer Applicaiton.
 Obtained from Guwahati University, India.

 - 👩‍💻 I’m currently a freelancher working remotely with the collaboration of various others from diffrent country and thereby creating a multicultural environment.